Claude Code, Claude Cowork, or Just Claude? Here's Which One You Actually Need

 Claude Code is fully autonomous within a session.
 Tell it "build a contact form with email notifications, add it to the website, and deploy it."
 It will plan the approach, write the code, test it, fix any errors, and push the deployment.
 You watch and approve, but it drives.

-Who it's built for
+Who it is built for

 Claude is for everyone.
 No technical knowledge needed.
-If you can use ChatGPT, you can use Claude.

 Cowork is specifically for knowledge workers who want Claude Code's depth without the terminal.
 Researchers, analysts, marketers, consultants, writers.
 People who work with documents and data, not codebases.